 This is because growing weed in Kansas is only a felony if you have 4 or more plants.
 For most people, a couple of plants is more than enough to have a good time.
-If your garden is kept small enough, then there isn’t a law saying you’ve done something wrong.
+If your garden is kept small enough, then there is less of a chance that you’ll face some serious repercussions.

 While you wait, you can kill some time by learning how to grow the strongest four plants possible.
 You could also learn about some creative things to do with your plant - like make oil.
 Because oil doesn’t look like marijuana (unlike in a blunt) or smell like it does from a bong.